xiu43317/DeliverySystem/README.md

 # DeliverySystem
-This system is very simple to implement the food delivery by android and website
+This system is very simple to implement the food delivery by android APP and website